-I’m going to start by making a bold claim that Luka Jovic is the best offensive striker in the world right now.
-There is a lot of buzz around him lately with the likes of Barcelona, Chelsea and Man City linked with his name.
-This has as much to do with the undeniable scoring ability as the promise of future potential in this 20 year old from Serbia.
-His wonderkid status in Football Manager 2019 is greatly merited because simply put no other forward has the same combination of key attributes and potential (especially after the Winter Update).
-At the start of the game, there are a few better strikers with much bigger names but none have his youth or potential.
-Naturally when looking for a player to perfectly highlight the archetypal Striker, I turned to Luka.
-His example will allow me to showcase all the attributes needed by a forward to develop into a goal-machine.
-In general, if you are interested in getting more goals from your special player, this is the guide for you.
-Also, I will recreate Frankfurt’s brilliant 3-5-2 with Luca as its main scorer.
+I’m going to start by making a bold claim that Luka Jovic is the best striker in the world now.
+There is a lot of buzz around him lately.
+The likes of Barcelona, Chelsea and Man City linked with his name.
+This has as much to do with his scoring ability as the promise of future potential in this 20 year old.
+His wonderkid status in Football Manager 2019 is greatly merited.
+Simply put no other forward has the same combination of key attributes and potential.
+At the start of the game, there are a few better strikers but none have his youth or potential.
+Naturally when looking for a player to perfectly highlight the archetypal Striker, I turned to Jovic.
+His example will allow me to showcase all the attributes needed by a striker to score more goals.
+In general, if you are interested in getting more goals from your striker, this is the guide for you.
+Also, I will recreate Frankfurt’s brilliant 3-5-2.

 One cannot talk about football without giving credit to the Striker.
-No matter how much our game has changed over the years, at its core it is still a game about kicking the ball into the net at the other end of the field.
+No matter how much football changes over the years, it remains a game about kicking the ball into the net.
 You can decide to play with two or three defenders, fullbacks or wingers, or no wide players at all.
-You choose to be a tactic-tinkering hipster and put registas, trequartistas and liberos all at once (and maybe a Raumdeuter for good measure 🙂 ).
-Want to move the ball around via 1000 short passes or sit back in a parked bus for 90 minutes waiting for that perfect opening?
-No matter your tactical approach, you still need to have a player who is going to score most of your goals.
+Or choose to be a tactic-tinkering hipster and simultaneously play registas and liberos (and maybe a Raumdeuter for good measure).
+Want to move the ball around via 1000 short passes?
+Should you sit back in a parked bus for 90 minutes waiting for that perfect opening?
+No matter your tactical approach, you still need a player who is going to score at least one goal.
 Someone with a knack of kicking the ball into the net.
-Even, strikerless systems, despite the name, need a player with similar striker attributes, albeit in a withdrawn position.
+Even, strikerless systems, despite the name, need a player with striker attributes, albeit in a withdrawn position.

 In fact, balance is the offensive equivalent of the more defensive strength.
 It is like Off the Ball is to Positioning.
-Thus it is essential for a striker to have great balance (and secondarily agility) as it affects the quality of a shot or pass they can make under pressure.
+A striker needs great balance and agility as they affect the quality of a shot he can make under pressure.

 As a result, when scouting for a perfect striker, to me finishing is important but not vital.
 It is simply the attribute which translates to how many shots on target the player will make.
-So of course with higher finishing he will put more shots on target but this will not necessarily translate into more goals.
+With higher finishing he will put more shots on target but this will not necessarily translate into more goals.
 Jovic’s exceptional balance combined with the other attributes outlined above will determine whether he scores.
 And scores he does!

-As you can see Luka is a clinically deadly goalscorer because most of his best attributes (in 15+ range) are his mental attributes, which is rather surprising in someone so young.
-Also it is arguably where a central forward’s most important attributes (those circled in red) lie.
+As you can see Luka is a clinically deadly goalscorer.
+Most of his best attributes (in 15+ range) are his mentals, which is rather surprising in someone so young.
+Also it is arguably where a central forward’s most important attributes (those I circled in red) lie.
 The physicals and technicals are important but not as much as they would be for an inside forward for example.
-When put on the wing he would become more reliant on his technical dribbling skills and pure physicality and speed to get past the opponent.
+Such player become more reliant on his technical dribbling skills and pure physicality and speed to get past the opponent.

 When positioned centrally, the striker already starts close to a penalty area so dribbling, pace and strength are not as important.
 Some Acceleration can help, especially when you need a little burst of speed to get to that cross or through pass.
 Centrally, he faces the opponent’s most concentrated defences.
 At least two obstacles stand in his way, in the form of the centrebacks and the keeper.
 Then add defensive midfielders into the mix and in such a congested space, striker’s Balance and Agility becomes vital.

 No matter how much pace or strength he has , it will not save your player from running head-on into Virgil Van Dijk’s elbow.
-And while high bravery will allow him to go up against veritable giants like Virgil or Bayern’s Niklas Sule, it is through his balance and agility that the forward will be able to sidestep away from danger, leap over that nasty sliding tackle and then turn his body quickly to be set up to receive a pass or shoot on goal.
+A player with high bravery will be able to go up against veritable giants like Virgil or Bayern’s Niklas Sule.
+Yet a forward with great balance and agility will instead sidestep away from danger, leap over a nasty sliding tackle or turn his body quickly.
+And then in the next moment he will be ready to receive a pass or shoot on goal.
 Exceptional balance will make it even harder for the opponent to physically intimidate and dislodge the ball from him.
-Just watch old footage of Maradona and Messi, both players known for their unreal balance (due to their low centers of gravity), and see how hard it is for defenders to take the ball away from them.
+Just watch old footage of Maradona and Messi, players known for their unreal balance (and low centers of gravity).
+Notice how hard it is for defenders to take the ball away from them.

-Once the player is past the last defender, they still need to shoot on goal and most keepers will not make this an easy task.
-Here the importance of good Decisions and Composure is revealed.
-Without these two attributes, the player simply will not find the right time to shoot the ball, either shooting too early or too late.
-So even if he is on target (due to high finishing) if he takes too much time, he gives the keeper time to react and knock the ball away.
-He might decide to shoot too soon from a tight angle with a low chance of success or shoot before getting his strong foot on the ball to give the kick more power.
+Once the player is past the last defender, they still need to shoot on goal.
+And good keepers will make this very difficult.
+The importance of good Decisions and Composure is key.
+Without these two attributes, he will not find the right time to shoot, either shooting too early or too late.
+Even if he is on target (high finishing) by taking too much time, he gives the keeper time to react.
+He might decide to shoot too soon from a tight angle with a low chance of success.
+Or shoot before getting his strong foot on the ball to give the kick more power.
 Without the right combination of decisions and composure, a lot can go wrong.

-Even before he gets into a good shooting position, other things may go wrong, especially if the striker does not have high enough Off the ball and Anticipation.
-He might not anticipate the gap in opponent’s defences to run into the channel there or predict where the pass will land.
+Before he gets into a good shooting position, other things may go wrong.
+If the striker does not have high enough Off the ball and Anticipation for example.
+He might not anticipate the gap in opponent’s defences to exploit the channel or predict where the pass will land.
 Basically he will not be in the right place and time to score.
-Yet even if he is in the right place at the right time, with low Technique, the player will not have the variety in his repertoire to do anything more than blast the ball straight at the keeper.
-If his First Touch is also poor, then he will blast the ball high over the net, as he is not able to quickly control the ball and set it up for his next action immediately after receiving it.
+Even if he is in the right place and time, player with low Technique will lack variety in his repertoire.
+He might not be able to do more than blast the ball at the keeper.
+If player’s First Touch is also poor, then he will blast the ball high over the net.
+In this case he is not able to control the ball and use it for his next action after.

-Strength and Heading ability are not as important as those mentioned above but nevertheless play a role in helping your striker score.
+Strength and Heading ability are not as important as those mentioned above.
+They nevertheless play a role in helping your striker score.
 The stronger he is, the more power he can put into his kicks (something that finishing has no effect over).
 Despite the example above, sometimes blasting it helps.
 While heading is also another unique attribute which similarly to technique adds another trick into your striker’s arsenal.
-A striker who can only score one way is never as good as one who is versatile at using his head and both feet.
-Such player can be supplied by variety of crosses (floated ones for his headers and low, whipped ones for his feet).
+A striker who only scores in one way is never as good as one who is versatile at using his head and both feet.
+Such player can be supplied by variety of crosses (floated ones for his head and low ones for his feet).
 All this translates into more ways to score.

 So as you can see many of these attributes come into effect way before the value of finishing can be taken into account.
 While doing my research I did a little scouting in a 40 000+ player database.
 While searching for player with similar levels of mental attributes and balance and agility as Jovic, this is the screen that I ended up with.
 He is by the far the youngest in an exclusive group of nine players.
 All the players on this list have one thing in common; top composure, anticipation, off the ball, balance and agility (values of 15+).
 I did not even put finishing into the search.
 Also, all the others are 25+ year old and world-class stars.
 Maybe now you can see why I am such a big fan of Luka.